 Now I love the apples you can get at the mall candy or grocery store that are huge and loaded with chocolate and nuts.
 Man were they tough to make, here are my tips on how to get presentable apples.

-First let’s start with traditional Candy Apple Recipes, (see recipe below).
-There are a couple of important things you need to know before starting on this adventure.
-First get a candy thermometer!
+Get a candy thermometer!
 You will need it, otherwise you will not know when the candy is ready to go on the apple.
-Next, wash your apples, then dry them using paper towels, rub them vigorously, this helps remove the wax so your candy will stick.
+Wash your apples, then dry them using paper towels, rub them vigorously, this helps remove the wax so your candy will stick.
 I figured that one out the hard way.